 Cyberknife is the first and only Robotic Radiotherapy system for detecting and treating tumors in real time, maintaining sub-millimeter accuracy.
 This is particularly important for the treatment of liver tumors.
 Treatments are completed in 5 days or less.
 Most patients experience minimal to no side effects with a quick recovery time.

-If you’ve been told that doctors can’t remove your liver tumors with surgery, or you need radiation therapy as a follow-up to surgery, then CyberKnife liver cancer treatment for patients in Los Angeles might be a good treatment option for you.
+If you have liver cancer and have been told that doctors can’t remove your liver tumors with surgery, or you need radiation therapy as a follow-up to surgery, then CyberKnife liver cancer treatment may be a good treatment option for you.
 At Pasadena CyberKnife Center, our cancer doctors are experts in treating liver cancer, as well as a wide variety of other types of cancer.
 No matter what you are facing, our cancer center team at Pasadena CyberKnife Center will help you through every stage of your treatment.

 The name CyberKnife might sound like a surgical instrument, but it’s actually a non-invasive radiation treatment for liver cancer.
 Unlike other liver cancer treatment options, CyberKnife radiosurgery requires no anesthesia and no overnight hospital stay.
-Most patients experience few if any side effects, and they can go home right after their treatments.
-Best of all, Medicare and most private insurance companies cover CyberKnife treatment, which makes this treatment option more affordable.
+Most patients experience few, if any side effects, and they can go home right after their treatments.
+And,, Medicare and most private insurance companies cover CyberKnife treatment, which makes this treatment option more affordable.

-CyberKnife radiosurgery combines advanced, real-time image guidance, tumor-tracking software, and sophisticated robotics to treat liver lesions more comfortably and more effectively than standard radiation treatments.
+CyberKnife radiosurgery combines advanced, real-time image guidance, tumor-tracking software, and sophisticated robotics to treat liver lesions, and it is more comfortable and effective than standard radiation treatments.
 Instead of relying on older, uploaded images that might not reflect what the cancer looks like now, CyberKnife takes an image of your tumor every time it emits a radiation beam.
 Even as you’re breathing, and your bowel is working normally, CyberKnife can adjust and target cancer lesions with pinpoint accuracy.

 CyberKnife’s robotic system accounts for even the slightest movement, correcting the direction of the radiation beam.
 This capability allows CyberKnife to deliver high-dosage radiation safely and accurately without damaging healthy tissue around the cancer cells.
 You also won’t have to be placed inside painful compression devices designed to keep your body still.
 In addition, you won’t have to hold your breath repeatedly during treatment, and you can also skip complex gating techniques that use CT scans to match the radiation delivery to your breathing patterns.
 CyberKnife’s flexibility means precise radiation dosages, down to the sub-millimeter.
 The radiation targets your liver tumors with minimal risk to healthy tissues.